bioinformatics-core-shared-training/cruk-summer-school-2017/Day4/docker-notes.md

 markdunning/cancer-genome-toolkit
 ```

 The machines used in Genetics for the course already happen to have a `/data/` and `/reference_data/` directory.
 However, when you try and run the course on your own machine, you will need to type the paths to where you have stored the data from the course.
+If you wish to run `annovar` as described in the class you will need to [download it](http://annovar.openbioinformatics.org/en/latest/user-guide/download/) and extract into a folder on your laptop `/PATH/TO/YOUR/software`.

 ```
 docker run \